Krarilotus/Stronghold-Crusader-efficient-AI/README.md

 --------------------------------------------------------------------------------------------------------
 Current project stage: Prototyping.

+You can find the newest aggressive aic made by Krarilotus in the repository.

+The buildorder documentation can be found here:

+https://drive.google.com/file/d/13cHmkyjpywZD7oydFVsDScVvBXqjFc_R/view?usp=sharing

-You can find the newest aggressive aic made by Krarilotus in the repository Here is the link to the google drive for documentation of the buildorder: https://drive.google.com/file/d/13cHmkyjpywZD7oydFVsDScVvBXqjFc_R/view?usp=sharing This is not up to date, as we will update the buildorders and documentation after the prototyping has been finished.
+This is not up to date, as we will update the buildorders and documentation for each AI after the prototyping has been finished.